MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_working_with_textures/index.md

 > [!IMPORTANT]
 > A big disadvantage to loading an image file as a texture directly, is when that when it loads it, it does so in its compressed format such as *.png* or *.jpg*.
 These compression formats are not understood by a Graphics Processing Unit (GPU); they will need to be decompressed into raw bytes as a format the GPU does understand before it can store the data.
 Doing this can potentially leave a larger memory footprint for your assets.
 You will also need to handle how different compression formats work on the platform you are targeting such as desktops, mobile, and consoles.
 >
-> Alternatively, as we'll explore below, using the **content pipeline** handles this for you automatically.
+> Alternatively, as we'll explore below, using the **Content Pipeline** handles this for you automatically.

-On the other side of this coin, MonoGame offers the *content pipeline*; a workflow for managing assets, such as image files.
+On the other side of this coin, MonoGame offers the **Content Pipeline**; a workflow for managing assets, such as image files.
 The workflow is made up of a set of tools and utilities that are automatically added by default when you create a new MonoGame project using the MonoGame templates.
 To use this workflow, you need to:

 1. Add the image file to your content project (*Content.mgcb* file) using the MGCB Editor.
 2. Perform a project build.
 Doing this, the *MonoGame.Content.Builder.Tasks* NuGet reference will compile the assets defined in the content project and automatically copy them to the game project build directory.